Job-Hunting for Students in Japan

 Apply to your dream companies as soon as they open the application period.
 Companies typically begin the hiring process in March.
 Sending an application means showing your interest in working there.
 Don't worry, you can go for multiple companies.

 To apply to a company, you have to send an entry sheet.
 An entry sheet is a form made exclusively by each company.
 It is similar to a CV.
 You can download it from the company website or call them to ask for one.
+Upon receiving the application, the company will reach you back.
+They will give you information about the next step: briefing sessions.

 Company Briefing Sessions

-Briefing sessions for these young job hunters start in March.
+Briefing sessions for young job hunters start in March.
 It can be conducted by a single company or multiple companies.
 Big companies usually held individual briefing sessions or seminars.
 Small and medium companies often organize joint-briefing sessions.

 Attending briefing sessions will help you to know further about the company.
 It is your opportunity to ask questions.
 Wear the proper clothes and behave accordingly because the employers are watching.
 Do not forget to bring your resume and a copy of the application form.